ASainio/Gaia-eDR3-WISE-Light-Curve-Figures/README.md

 ### Position Filtering
 - Each source with GAIA PM < 50mas are included within 1" radius.
 - Sources within > 1 - 3" are included if CATWISE2020 PM vector behaves well with GAIA PM direction.
--
-- **Top Panels**: Raw data is plotted without additional filters.

 ### Other Filtering:
 - Sources with < 100 datapoints after filtering were discarded.
 - Data was sigma clipped for periodogram with parameters: upper = 3, lower = 3.
+- If quality filters return less than 100 datapoints, settings are lowered for given band.
+This will be indicated as quality flag B in catalog.

 ### Periodogram Settings
-  - Periods that were close to median WISE observation cadence recalculated we're removed to avoid false positives.
+  - Periods that were close to median WISE observation cadence were removed to avoid false positives.
 However aliasing might still occure in some cases.
   - Known aliasing periods remaining are: 0.028
   - Aliasing fractions are indicated with gray triangles in the **Best Period** figure.
   - Minimum period: 0.5 hours